justbeingdk/PRODIGY_DS_02/README.md

 Objectice: Performing Exploratory Data Analysis (EDA)

-What is EDA?
-It is a statistical method for summarizing the main characteristics of data sets.
+-> It is a statistical method for summarizing the main characteristics of data sets.

 Here, we perfomed EDA on Titanic Dataset available on kaggle.